Seton Hall University

 At Seton Hall, you learn from doing.
 That’s why in addition to countless opportunities for research and scholarship, students can write for one of our three newspapers, work for the #1 ranked college radio station in the nation, conduct research for our Market Research Center, create public relations plans for local businesses, develop lesson plans for student teaching, or work in the sports polling center conducting polls commissioned by ESPN.

-Seton Hall is a Catholic university with a nearly 160-year tradition of excellence.
+Seton Hall is a Catholic university with a more than 160-year tradition of excellence.
 Seton Hall values integrity, compassion, and a commitment to helping others.
 A diverse and welcoming community, Seton Hall embraces students of all faiths and inspires students to become servant leaders who make a difference in the world.

 Majors and Programs: 90+

 Students in Internships: 81%